duracloud/deployment-docs/mill-setup.md

 1. Follow the instructions for deploying the mill in the mill-deploy/README.

+## Deployment Notes

+* When configuring the size of the Duplication instances, be aware that the duplication process requires a decent amount of memory to execute.
+In testing, a t2.micro instance is not enough, but a t2.medium seems to work well.

 ## Deploy the duplication policy editor

 The Duplication Policy Editor allows the DuraCloud administrator to set the duplication policies for each space